Frankiee/leetcode/README.md

 * `Archived` 1108 - Defanging an IP Address
 * `Rolling-Hash` `Classic` 1147 - Longest Chunked Palindrome Decomposition
 * 1156 - Swap For Longest Repeated Character Substring
+* `Archived` 1160 - Find Words That Can Be Formed by Characters
 * `Archived` 1189 - Maximum Number of Balloons
 * `Archived` 1281 - Subtract the Product and Sum of Digits of an Integer
+* `Archived` 1614 - Maximum Nesting Depth of the Parentheses
+* `Archived` 1694 - Reformat Phone Number
+* `Archived` 1758 - Minimum Changes To Make Alternating Binary String
+* `Archived` 1768 - Merge Strings Alternately
+* `Archived` 1784 - Check if Binary String Has at Most One Segment of Ones
+* `Archived` 1790 - Check if One String Swap Can Make Strings Equal
+* `Archived` 1805 - Number of Different Integers in a String
+* `Archived` 1812 - Determine Color of a Chessboard Square
+* `Archived` 1816 - Truncate Sentence
+* `Archived` 1880 - Check if Word Equals Summation of Two Words
+* `Archived` 1909 - Remove One Element to Make the Array Strictly Increasing
 * `Archived` xxx - Perform String Shifts

 ## Trie